All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 All the largest Roman towns in Spain had facilities such as theatres, amphitheatres and circuses where the inhabitants could spend their leisure time.
 Based on the number of mosaics depicting races in the Circus Maximus of Rome which have been found in Spain one can assume that this was the most popular event.

-Detail of a Christian sarcophagus found at Layos near Toledo, now at the Museum Frederic Mares in Barcelona (ca 315).
-It shows the miracle of the loaves and fishes in which Jesus appears between Saint Peter and Saint Andrew, a central figure seen in prayer who is the deceased and Adam and Eve
+Detail of a Christian sarcophagus found at Layos near Toledo, now at the Museum Frederic Marès in Barcelona (ca 315).
+It shows (left to right): the Miracle of the loaves and fishes with St. Peter, Jesus and St. Andrew; the dead in prayer with his hands outstretched sideways and his palms up; the Fall of Man

 Archaeological Park of Carranque near Toledo: model of Villa of Maternus (late IVth century AD)